-To obtain a direct understanding of the review tag function for popular products on Tmall.com, we selected products from different categories and give an overview of the tag function usage on Tmall.com.
+To obtain a direct understanding of the review tag function for popular products on Tmall.com, we selected products from different categories and gave an overview of the tag function usage on Tmall.com.
 We used the name of each product category as keyword and randomly selected ten products for each keyword from the top 100 most-sold items in the search results.
 We collected their price, sales, promotion, tag function usage information and review information from their pages.

 In total, we collected information for 340 popular products, and around 67% (228 out of 340) of them were using the tag function.
 Table 1 shows the descriptive statistics of the collected data.
 For those using the tag function, the average number of tags is 9.57.
-The average numbers of positive and negative tags are 8.12 and 1.45 respectively, which partially supported that negative reviews are much fewer than positive ones [3, 14].
+The average numbers of positive and negative tags are 8.12 and 1.45 repectively, which partially supported that negative reviews are much fewer than positive ones (Dellarocas 2003; Hu et al. 2017).